 Businesses typically complete a series of several steps-a process called the accounting cycle-to maintain their financial records effectively.
 The steps of the accounting cycle must be completed in a certain order.
-However, a business can perform each step in the way that is best for it.
+However, a business can perform each step in the way it deems best.
 The major steps of the accounting cycle include:

 - Analyzing financial transactions.
 The accounting process begins with the collection of source documents-checks, receipts, invoices, purchase orders, etc.-for the business's financial transactions, which can include sales, purchases, or returns.
 After collecting this documentation, the business analyzes each transaction, determines the transaction amount, and identifies the accounts that the transaction affects. - Journalizing transactions.
 The next step in the cycle involves recording each transaction in the appropriate journal.
 A journal is a special book or computer program in which transactions are recorded in the order that they occur.
-Today, most businesses use specialized accounting computer programs to enter, store, and analyze financial information.
-However, some smaller businesses still journalize transactions by hand.
-Regardless, businesses often use sales journals to record daily receipts and disbursement journals to record daily expenditures.
+Today, most businesses use specialized accounting software to enter, store, and analyze financial information.
+Businesses often use sales journals to record daily receipts and disbursement journals to record daily expenditures.